mmbuw/gispl/thesis/05-gispl.md

 ]
 ```

 Simply adding a second feature was enough to modify the gesture, and have it in other ways work as it did before.
 This examples also shows how GISpL in essence works: a gesture is valid, if user input satisfies all the features specified in the gesture.
 In total, GISpL in its current form specifies 11 features, two of which we already saw.
-The features allow for futher configuration by specifying constraints, which then forces a feature to additionally match the constraints.
+The features allow for further configuration by specifying constraints, which then forces a feature to additionally match the constraints.

 **Count** is probably the simplest feature, as it only checks the number of input points.
 In contrast to some other features, the usage of constraints is mandatory, as it defines the lower and upper bound of input points.

 **Motion** checks if user input is in fact moving.
 The constraints can further allow for this motion to be directed; the two points in the constraints form a box.
 The average motion vector of all input points [@gispl] then needs to be constrained within this box.

-The table from [@gispl] sumarizes all of the features.
+The table from [@gispl] summarizes all of the features.

 ------------------------------------------------------------------------------------------------------------
 Name        Type        Unit            Constraints         Description